-COVID re-contributions
+Covid re-contributions

-If you withdrew super under the COVID early release scheme, you may be able to put money back into your super.
+If you withdrew super under the COVID-19 early release scheme, you may be able to put money back into your super.
 This is only available until 30 June 2030, and can't exceed the amount you withdrew under the scheme.
-These amounts will be treated as contributions and won't count towards your non-concessional contributions cap.
+These amounts will be treated as contributions but won't count towards your non-concessional contributions cap.
 No tax deduction can be claimed for these contributions.
-You will need to also submit the relevant form available at www.ato.gov.au to the fund before or at the time you make the re-contribution.
+You will also need to submit the relevant form available at www.ato.gov.au to the fund before or at the time you make the re-contribution.